Instructions and Rules in Pyhä-Luosto National Park

 - Hunting is permitted only for local people.

-Organizing events for large groups (over 50 persons).
+Organising events for large groups (over 50 persons).
 A permit is required.

 - To go into Isokuru gorge during the winter time.